 Main benefits for you

-- Gaining hands-on experience & perspective
+- Gain hands-on experience & perspective

-- Getting insights in specific topics
+- Get insights in specific topics

 Topics Semester 1 | September 2017

-- Integrated Reporting for SMEs
+- Integrated Reporting for SMEs (deadline has passed)

-- Sustainable City Logistics
+- Sustainable City Logistics (deadline has passed)

-- Women in Business: Diversity-Management Skills
+- Women in Business: Diversity-Management Skills (deadline has passed)

-- New Business Development in Africa
+- New Business Developments in Africa

 How does it work?